We may receive compensation when you click on links to products from our partners.

 If you’re committing this sin of sending out CVs, you’re not making the most of your résumé in another way.
 Every job you apply for, every company you reach out to, every employer you target is different.
 So why are you keeping your résumé the same?

 Each job advertisement is littered with keywords that you should be putting in your résumé.
-You don’t have to rewrite the whole thing each time, just a few sections or minor alterations can often make the difference between making the
+You don’t have to rewrite the whole thing each time, just a few sections or minor alterations can often make the difference between making the interview stage or not.

 3. Don’t Forget Design